feklee/dbx-tools/README.md

 *dbx-tools* is a set of command line tools to manually keep a local directory in sync with your Dropbox.

+In a production environment, use one of the *releases* tagged in Git.
+And, keep in mind: *This is experimental software!* Use it responsibly, especially when manipulating lots of files at once.

 dbx-tools depends on [dbxcli][1].
 It was tested with dbxcli Git release v2.1.1: